loiclabache/Labache_2022_AO/readme.md

   found there:
   `Atlas/AICHA/overlap_AICHA_Yeo_7Network_maskYeo_SchaeferAtlas.csv`.

-The `Visualization` folder contains `R` files (`figures_script_FigX.R`) used to generate each figures included in the paper.
+The `Visualization` folder contains `R` files (`FigX_script.R`) used to generate each figures included in the paper.
 Each script corresponds to a figure or a panel.
 The brain renderings in the paper require a customized version of [Surf Ice](https://www.nitrc.org/projects/surfice/) that we will be happy to share on demand.